Azure/communication-ui-library/docs/references/beta-only-features.md

 The extension is just a small tool to run a specific command to generate code and compare them based on relative path, you can easily check and edit settings for the extension:
 `.vscode/settings.json`

-## Independently removable feature
-Independently removable means that your single feature can be removed from the source code without causing any errors.
-All our current CC features are beta-removable, which means they could be removed altogether under stable flavor, but this does not necessarily mean they are independently removable.

-If your code passes the CC check but not CCC check, it is a high chance that your code is not independently removable.
-And most likely that means your beta feature and some other beta features share same lines, which breaks the build when only one feature gets removed.

-There is [a good example commit](https://github.com/Azure/communication-ui-library/pull/3088/commits/710e2c47b9b845c3041ff6d815ceae8155d9184d) on what is not independently removable and how to fix it.

 # Releases

 Conditional compilation necessitates a few extra steps when we release a package: